 Then I positioned them along each side and wove them into the starter row.

 Here’s a closer look at one of the handles from the inside of the basket.
 It’s not necessary to hot glue it to the sides because the weaving will hold it tight.

 On subsequent rows, you’ll need to position the handles either up or down in order to weave them in and secure them into the basket.
-You’ll get the feel for it as you go; I’d never woven before and once you get going, it becomes intuitive.
+You’ll get the feel for it as you go; here the rope is in the ‘up’ position.

 Since you will be doubling back at the end of each row, take the opportunity to loop around both corner posts at least once to keep them together and strengthen the corner as shown below.

 I continued weaving until I got fairly close to the top.
 Then I knotted the twine/yarn combo around the two corner posts where I originally started.
 Don’t cut the tail – you’ll need it later.

 On the top edge of the basket I used a much thicker sisal rope.
 Because I wasn’t sure how much I would need to go around the entire perimeter, I unraveled the whole skein and folded it in the half in the middle.
 The picture below doesn’t show the corner dowel, it only demonstrates the fold of the rope, however I actually looped it onto the same dowel I initially started with in the lower left corner of the basket.

 Starting from left to right, bring one strand around the first dowel and criss-cross the other strand right over it in the opposite direction around the same dowel as shown in the picture below.
 Tighten as you go to keep it consistent, but don’t pull so tight that you skew the positioning of dowels (or worse yet, break one)!
 This rope feature will give you a braided look along the edge.

 Before you get too far along, loosely add a few beads to the dowels to make sure that they will reach the top.
 If they don’t, unwind the rope so you can add a row of the twine then try again.